AstrobioMike/AstrobioMike.github.io/bash/basics.md

 The `date` command didn't require anything else, so it worked just fine by itself, but some other commands require what are known as arguments.
 In these cases the format would be `command` `argument` (separated by a space).
 Some arguments are optional, and some are mandatory.
 Probably the most common type of argument is telling *bash* which file you want to do something to.

-For example, the `head` command prints out the first 10 lines of a file to the terminal, so you need to tell it which file you want it to act on.
+For example, the `head` command prints out the first few lines of a file to the terminal, so you need to tell it which file you want it to act on.
 Take for example this regular text file named 'test.txt':
 <center><img src="{{ site.url }}/images/test.txt.png"></center>
 <br>
 If I run the 'head' command on this file, the terminal prints out the first 10 lines and then returns to the prompt: